 The Vivy Skirt

-I arranged my golden tones into a sunset-like sequence that lead the eye seamlessly around while also playing with contrast.
+I arranged my golden tones into a sunset-like sequence that led the eye seamlessly around while also playing with contrast.
 I made bold lines and wove in glitter yarn to make it all pop!

 I loved the skirt but hadn’t really shared it with social media until I used it in an outfit during Dressember.
 The reaction to the skirt was so positive and I even got a few orders for it so I decided to turn it into a pattern!